Jews in punk rock: Israeli punk rock

-Another prominent band in the scene was Nekhei Na'atza, an anarcho-punk band formed in 1990 by Argentina-born brothers Frederico and Santiago Gomez, who had grown up on the Lehavot HaBashan kibbutz in northern Israel.
+Another prominent band in the scene was Nekhei Na'atza, an anarcho-punk band formed in 1990 by Argentina-born brothers Federico and Santiago Gomez, who had grown up on the Lehavot HaBashan kibbutz in northern Israel.
 Known for their left-wing and anti-Zionist politics, they released two albums, 1994's Renounce Judaism and 1997's Hail The New Regime, and played multiple shows with Useless ID in Tel Aviv and Haifa.
-After Nekhei Na'atza disbanded in 1997, Frederico Gomez helped form Deir Yassin, another anarcho-punk band with similar politics named for the infamous Deir Yassin massacre, which released several albums and toured throughout Europe before disbanding in 2003.
+They were also the first Israeli punk band to tour the United States, and Federico Gomez later asserted that they were "the first [Israeli band] to become actively engaged in the international DIY hardcore punk scene."
+After Nekhei Na'atza disbanded in 1997, Federico Gomez helped form Deir Yassin, another anarcho-punk band with similar politics named for the infamous Deir Yassin massacre, which released several albums and toured throughout Europe before disbanding in 2003.
 Other bands in this period included Kuku Blof and the Mosquitoes and Breast Cancer.
 A number of initially teenaged bands broke up as members were drafted into the military.

 Israeli punk saw a resurgence in the 2000s, with bands including Man Alive, the ska punk band Beer7 (one of the few female-fronted bands in the scene), the pop punk/skate punk band Kill the Drive, and the metalcore band Betzefer.
-In 2008, American filmmaker Liz Nord premiered her documentary on the scene, Jericho's Echo: Punk Rock in the Holy Land, at the Docaviv film festival; the film interviews bands including Useless ID, Man Alive, Dead Rabinz, Chaos Rabak, HaPussy Shel Lussy, and Retribution (one of the rare openly Zionist bands in the scene) and examines various ideological conflicts within the scene and the country as a whole.
-The American indie label Drag City signed Israeli garage/noise punk band Monotonix in 2008 and released their debut EP Body Language.
+In 2008, American filmmaker Liz Nord premiered her documentary on the scene, Jericho's Echo: Punk Rock in the Holy Land, at the Docaviv film festival; the film interviews bands including Useless ID, Man Alive, Dead Rabinz, Chaos Rabak, Nikmat Olalim, Va'adat Kishut, HaPussy Shel Lussy, and Retribution (one of the rare openly Zionist bands in the scene) and examines various ideological conflicts within the scene and the country as a whole.
+That same year, American indie label Drag City signed Israeli garage/noise punk band Monotonix and released their debut EP Body Language.

-Israeli punk artists in the 2010s have included The White Screen, performing a throwback '80s glam punk sound, and Deaf Chonky, a garage punk band incorporating Russian folk influences.
+Israeli punk artists in the 2010s included The White Screen, performing a throwback '80s glam punk sound, and Deaf Chonky, a garage punk band incorporating Russian folk influences.